 The 20/21 World Mayor Prize and Commendations will be conferred on mayors who have been showing leadership during the Covid-19 pandemic and who are now aiming to make their cities more resilient economically, structurally, socially and environmentally.
 In fact: Stronger | Fairer | Greener.
 The organisers of the World Mayor Project are looking for mayors who have shown exceptional leadership skills but also, and more importantly, acted at all times with compassion towards those most affected by Covid-19.
 The pandemic has shown how vulnerable even the richest cities are when confronted with a disaster like Covid-19.
 Forward-looking city leaders will now begin to re-think how their communities can be better protected against future threats, both natural and man-made.

-François Decoster, Mayor of Saint-Omer, France, has been nominated for the 20/21 World Mayor Prize.
+François Decoster, Mayor of Saint-Omer, France, has been shortlisted for the 2021 World Mayor Prize.

 You may wish to support him further and comment on his achievements and plans for his city.

 WORLD MAYOR 2021